ansible/pytest-ansible/docs/getting_started.md

 Ansible modules, ensuring the accuracy and reliability of your module code.
 This is particularly useful for verifying the correctness of module behavior in isolation.

+For new work, prefer `ade install -e` and plain pytest instead of relying on collection path injection.

 To use `pytest-ansible`, follow these steps: